 Do I need to buy new gear?

-For long term travel, there will likely be uneven surfaces, public transport, a variety of accommodation types that don’t always have elevators.
-This is when I select my 40L Kelty backpack.
+For long term travel, there will likely be a variety of transport options, uneven surfaces, and a variety of accommodation types that don’t always have elevators.
+This is when reaching for your one-bag is recommended.

 Other categories where it may be difficult to make tradeoffs: